 Partner with other qualified nonprofit affordable housing developers, as necessary and requested by the County, to construct and/or manage the Low Income Homes, including assistance to NRP and the County to secure a developer/manager for the Moderate Income Homes.

-Affordable Housing Developer and County will sign a regulatory agreement that among other items requires the development to maintain affordability for a minimum of 40 years – or 55 years if County Affordable Housing Trust Fund Resources are utilized.
+Affordable Housing Developer and County will sign a regulatory agreement for the very low and low income units, that among other items requires the development to maintain affordability for a minimum of 40 years – or 55 years if County Affordable Housing Trust Fund Resources are utilized.
 In addition the agreement will require performance measures on the Affordable Developer.
 In the event that these performance measures are not maintained then the County would have the ability to foreclose on the property and identify another developer for the property.

 County Responsibility